Trellon/fontography/README.md

     div.some-text {
       @include fontography('some-style');
     }

     // This will generate the identical font styles whenever the name is called. div.some-other-text {
       @include fontography('some-style');
     }

+    // This will fail without error since the font style does not exist. div.some-other-text {
+      @include fontography('style-some');
+    }

 # Default variables